ngVue/ngVue/docs/caveats.md

 ```

 When you want to clear the array, instead of decreasing the length to `0`, it is better to replace it with an empty array: `this.array = []`.
 It is trackable for the reactivity system and a [performance test](https://jsperf.com/array-destroy) shows that it is faster on all current JavaScript engines.

+### Activating the quirk mode

+In ngVue, the quirk mode is a quick solution to avoiding the problems mentioned earlier.
+You can activate it in the plugins, please read more details on [Plugins - The Quirk Mode](./plugins.md#quirk-mode).

+In the quirk mode, any changes on the scope objects detected by the Angular watchers will force ngVue to copy the entire object to a new one and the reactivity system will walk through all the properties insides to convert them into getters/setters.
+So it is not efficient and may cause a performance issue.